garyjxgong/price_alert/README.md

 # price_alert
 This is a webservice that allows you to track the price of your Favorite items.
-We will send you a alert email if the price drops.
+You will receive an alert email if the price drops.
+# Technology Stack
+* Backend: Pyhton 3.7
+* Frontend: Flask, HTML, Bootstrap
+* Database: MongoDB